-The Penguins have become one of the NHL's strongest business entities during Morehouse's tenure - selling out every game for 11-plus seasons, setting new standards for television ratings and corporate sales and increasing their focus on innovative youth marketing.
-The Penguins again led all U.S.-based NHL teams in local television ratings in 2017-18.
+The Penguins have become one of the NHL's strongest business entities during Morehouse's tenure - selling out every game for 14-plus seasons, setting new standards for television ratings and corporate partnerships and increasing their focus on innovative youth marketing.
+The Penguins again ranked among the NHL leaders in local television ratings in 2020-21.

 Under his leadership, the Penguins have reshaped their strategic vision with an emphasis on branding, fan relations, community interaction, corporate outreach and cutting-edge technology, while maintaining a high level of performance on the ice.

 A strong commitment to fan outreach includes an annual event where players personally deliver season tickets to fans' homes and a special preseason game where all 18,000 tickets are distributed free to local youth.
 Morehouse also was a driving force behind the new UPMC Lemieux Sports Complex, which opened in August 2015.
 It is the first facility to combine hockey with a world-class medical center and sports performance complex.